andre-ye/uni/docs/nsciences/astr-101/textbook.md

 - We need a star to measure and mark time
 - Calendars: the necessity of time and the flacidity of skipping time
 - Lunar eclipse: anyone who can see the moon can watch it be eclipsed by the ground they stand upon
+- In the discovery of Pluto, initially it was thought that a mysterious body must have been influencing Neptune because of reported anomalies in Neptune's path.
+However later it was shown that Pluto could not have influenced Neptune and that these recording anomalies were likely false.
+This is a sort of negation of proposition which in turn renders a positive result.
+- Sublimation -- from solid to gas.